Fiach Moriarty: Career

 In 2010, Moriarty released his debut record (released as 'Fiach'), So I, which appeared in the Irish top 100 album chart.

-He has performed on tour with Ray Davies, Mary Black, Eddi Reader, Damien Dempsey and Declan O'Rourke.

 In 2015, Moriarty released his second album, The Revolution, drawing on inspiration from the 1916 Easter Rising and World War 1.

 For Christmas 2016, Moriarty collaborated with John Byrne and Duncan Maitland, releasing a Christmas single, "In Love at Christmas Time".

 In Autumn 2017, Jingle Jangle, a six-episode musical travel show hosted by Moriarty, Jim Lockhart (Horslips) and Fiachna Ó Braonáin (Hothouse Flowers), aired on Irish television station be3.
-It featured Brian Kennedy, Una Healy, Duke Special, Mundy and many more well-known Irish musicians.
+It featured Brian Kennedy, Una Healy, Duke Special, Mundy and other Irish musicians.

-In 2017, Moriarty lent his guitar and vocal skills live, in studio and on television to Damien Dempsey, ALDOC, Pauline Scanlon and Beoga.
+He has performed on tour with Ray Davies, Mary Black, Eddi Reader, Damien Dempsey and Declan O'Rourke.
+In 2017, Moriarty lent his guitar and vocals live, in studio and on television to Damien Dempsey, ALDOC, Pauline Scanlon and Beoga.

-Moriarty's work has been praised by Eddi Reader, Paul Brady, and Chris White of The Zombies.

 In 2019, Moriarty lent his voice as narrator to the Phil Lynott documentary Scéalta ón Old Town, which aired on RTÉ 1.

-From 2019 to 2021 he was a member of The Late Late Show house band, performing every Friday night on the world's longest running chat show.
+From 2019 to 2021 he was a member of The Late Late Show house band, performing every Friday night.

-His cover of "Mr. Blue Sky" by Electric Light Orchestra has been used in multiple videos on TikTok and has amassed in excess of 50 million views.

 In 2022, it was announced that Moriarty would be joining Horslips as lead guitarist for a run of gigs.

 In 2024, Moriarty put out his first solo release in five years, the song I'm for Gallipoli, a duet with Damien Dempsey as the lead-in single for his upcoming album.
 His third album, Liberties, was released on October 18, 2024.

 I'm for Gallipoli was nominated for Best Original Folk Track in the 2025 RTÉ Radio 1 Folk Awards.

+In January 2026, the song Dúlra Scriosta, written by Moriarty with lyrics by Carlow historian Dave Barron, won the National Pan Celtic Song Contest.
+The song, tackling the challenges faced by Ireland's biodiversity, was performed by Clara Hutchinson.